cristobers/TrainTimeFinder/README.md

 >>> station.legs
 [{'sequence': '0', 'travelSegmentID': 'LS_1_0_TS_0', 'type': 'TRAIN', 'originTravelPoint':
 {'origin': 'GBCDF', 'type': 'STATION'}, 'destinationTravelPoint':
 {'origin': 'GBQQM', 'type': 'STATION'}, 'departureDateTime': '2023-10-10T11:53:00', 'arrivalDateTime': '2023-10-10T15:15:00', ...
 >>>
 ```

 ## Why did you make this?
-Transport For Wales' mobile app takes way too long to load, especially if all I'm doing
+At the time of writing this (almost two years ago) the Transport For Wales app was VERY
-is checking the time in which one train arrives at the station.
-This is a lot faster for
+slow, as such, this was a lot for faster if all I was doing was remembering when my
-me.
+train was supposed to depart.